Bergamot Essential Oil: Benefits, Uses, and Blends

 Certain studies indicate that bergamot is capable of promoting hair growth.
 Additionally, anecdotal evidence indicates that using bergamot essential oil for hair can help revive dull and lackluster locks.
 Massaging (diluted!) essential oils into the scalp helps to increase the blood flow, as well as achieve aromatherapeutic benefits.
 Add a few drops of bergamot essential oil to your favorite heat-protectant before blow-drying to encourage smooth, straight hair.
 You can also combine with your regular shampoo, or pour a small amount of diluted oil into your hand and massage it into the scalp with your fingertips.

+Aromatherapy is one of the most common one from the bergamot essential oil uses.
 Several clinical studies indicate that using bergamot essential oil in aromatherapy can help reduce symptoms of stress, anxiety, and depression.
 The same studies found that in addition, bergamot was also able to lower heart rates and blood pressure, as well as providing pain relief.
 In addition to its potential health benefits, bergamot’s delicious aroma makes it the perfect oil to use when undergoing aromatherapy.
 There are many ways to achieve the benefits of aromatherapy, but the most common are inhalation through diffusion and topical use.

 Adding bergamot to your regular lotions and potions is a great way to incorporate this versatile oil into your regular routine.
 Similarly, you can also add it to massage oil and rub into aching muscles and joints to potentially ease pain and reduce tension.